What are personal injury compensation claims? Everything you need to know

 6. Sports Injury Claims

 While sports mostly carry some risk, organisers, coaches, and supervisors still have a legal duty to minimise avoidable harm.
-If you’ve suffered an injury due to someone else’s negligence — whether during training, in a match, or at a gym — you may be eligible to file a sports injury claim.
+You can file a sports injury claim.
+This applies when another person’s carelessness causes injury during training, competition, or exercise.

 Common causes of sports injury claims are as follows: